OtherAndrew/nuxt-blog/content/posts/chattercast.md

     alt: "The ChatterCast logo."
 ---

-[ChatterCast](https://github.com/AmtojKaur/Group4_Project) is a full stack instant messaging and weather app I helped develop as a part of my Mobile App Development class at UW Tacoma.
+[ChatterCast](https://github.com/AmtojKaur/Group4_Project) is a full stack instant messaging and weather app I helped develop as a part of my Mobile Application Programming class at UW Tacoma.
 In this post, I will go over my contribution to this project and some challenges I faced during development.

 ## Description